ikariiin/Leloutama/README.md

 Is used to set the HTTP status code of the response you are sending.
 Needs the status as an argument.

-* setFileName:

-Set the file name from which the content has been taken.
-Accepts the file name as an argument.
-And if you are not using any file at all, set the file name to an empty string.

-*This would be used for caching HTTP responses, which is currently not implemented.*

 ---

 You can also use the method `defaultSet` to set all those things, which needs an array with the keys, `body` (needs to contain the content to serve), `mime`(needs to contain MIME type of the content which is being served), `status`(needs to contain status of the response being sent), `fileName` (needs to contain the file name of the file from which the content is being served, if any, set to an empty string).